 What precisely goes into a family addiction program?
 First, it’s important to know that personal relationships can make or break a recovery.
 For example, if family members are encouraging, studies show that their loved one has a better chance at getting sober and progressing toward long-term sobriety after addiction treatment.
 At the same time, negative reinforcement creates hopelessness.
-Typically, families will have therapy sessions with their loved one.
-In this way, the family therapist will evaluate the family landscape and speak with family members individually.
+Typically, families will have therapy sessions with their loved one to get everyone on the same page.
+In this way, the family therapist will evaluate the family landscape and later, speak with family members individually.

 The therapist evaluates how the family members communicate with one another, which will predictably shed light on some of the interpersonal issues.
 By learning about their patterns and behaviors, the therapist will work to strategize the best plan moving forward.
 It is also important that the group agree to set aside their strongest opinions and truly listen to one another.
 Herein lies the path for healing and transformation.
 Family members are also encouraged to seek individual counseling or further group counseling to discover ways to be caring and supportive during an addict’s time of need.
 The therapist will also set boundaries and ground rules for group and direct individual communication.
 This gets everyone out of their comfort zone of predisposed thoughts and challenges them not to judge, but rather work together.

 Family therapy teaches teamwork and the belief that the family unit can and should work well for all involved.
 Moreover, it displays how crucial clear communication is and discloses where some of the pitfalls lie.
 With this in mind, families and clients together learn what causes their behavior and how specific behavior affects the whole family.
 When one member is struggling with a problem, they may be shocked to find out how their individual battle has actually inflicted the entire family.
 When they reach this understanding, the family can help them uncover better ways to support that person.